 The Pitt Spring Recreation Area cold-water spring is completely free for the family.
 It’s about a 45-minute drive from the beach, but it is well worth the effort.

 The water is 11 feet deep, and at a chilly 68 degrees, it will definitely cool you down on a hot day.

 The spring leads to the Econfina River, which you can explore as well.
 At the recreation area, there are plenty of picnic tables as well as a few covered pavilions.

 If you ever wanted to see how the rich and famous vacation at the beach, take a drive along Scenic 30A Drive.
 This road is home to some of the most expensive residences in the area.
 Along the way, you’ll find many small towns with shopping areas and public parking.
 Keep it cheap by window shopping or just enjoying the fancy buildings.

 Meanwhile, St. Andrews State Park isn’t free.
 But with an entry fee of only $8 per car, it isn’t a bad deal at all.
 The park offers beaches on both the Gulf of Mexico and St. Andrews Bay.
-The beach on the bay side is at the opening of the bay and has a rock jetty, allowing for extremely calm, shallow waters that kids can enjoy.
+The latter beach is at the opening of the bay and has a rock jetty, allowing for extremely calm, shallow waters that kids can enjoy.

-It isn’t difficult to save money on food while you’re at the beach.
+In addition to finding affordable things to do in Panama City Beach, it’s pretty easy to save money on food while you’re there.
 Your condo will be the cheapest place to eat.
 If you rented a place with a kitchen, shop at one of the many local grocery stores and cook your own meals to save some dough.